WebOrigami/docs/src/content/framework/tutorial.md

 \{\{ map(teamData.yaml, =location) }}
 ```

-You could improve that by formatting the locations to add whitespace or, below, to put each location into a separate paragraph.
+You could improve that by formatting the locations.
+The code below puts each location into a separate paragraph.

 ```{{'html'}}
 \{\{ map(teamData.yaml, =`<p>\{\{ location }}</p>`) }}